JerryLead/SparkInternals/EnglishVersion/1-Overview.md

 ## Logical Plan

-The actual execution procedure is more complicated than what we descrbed above.
+The actual execution procedure is more complicated than what we described above.
 Generally speaking, Spark firstly creates a logical plan (namely data dependency graph) for each application, then it transforms the logical plan into a physical plan (a DAG graph of map/reduce stages and map/reduce tasks).
 After that, concrete map/reduce tasks will be lanuched to process the input data.
 Let's detail the logical plan of this application:

 The function call of `RDD.toDebugString` can return the logical plan: